Learning & Completion Goals

 - Where do we configure things in Rails?

-- Where have we configured things in Node?
+- Where do we configure things in Node?

 Some next level things to be aware of